 (1) Eminent domain proceedings instituted by any entity authorized by statute to exercise the power of eminent domain, or

 (2) Acquisition by a public entity, or

 (3) Governmental action which has resulted in a judgment of inverse condemnation.

 (b) DEFINITIONS.
 The following definitions govern the construction of the words or phrases used in this section.

-(1) "Property taken" means real property taken or property acquired as provided in (a).
+(1) "Property taken" means real property taken or acquired as provided in (a).